 Filaments come on spools, making them easy to feed into your 3D printer.
 Filaments are plastic materials in spaghetti-like strands that are melted and extruded onto your printer’s print bed to make your 3D model according to the specs you chose in your 3D software.

 - 1.75mm filament: the 1.75mm size is by far the most common, and is the smaller diameter of filament available.

 - 2.85mm filament: sometimes referred to as 3mm filament, 2.85mm filament appears to be going increasingly out of fashion with makers drawn to 1.75mm filament instead.
 However, some printers including BCN3D Sigma printers and Ultimaker’s range of 3D printers take 2.85mm filament, including the Ultimaker 3, S3 and S5.

 Well, it depends.
 If you’re a beginner to 3D printing, then ABS or PLA are your best bet, with PLA considered the easiest filament to 3D print with overall.
 PETG is considered a good middle ground between ABS and PLA, which is explained in more detail in each 3D printer filament type section below.

 If you’re looking to print crazy glow-in-the-dark, clear or conductive models, there are PLA blends with all of these attributes.
 PLA is considered the most versatile filament, and clear PLA filament, conductive PLA filaments and others are commonly used for specialized projects.

 For those looking to print flexible parts, TPU, TPE and other flexible filaments exist for these uses.
 These are explained in more depth in their flexible filament section within this filament guide.

-For experts looking to print with the strongest 3D printer filaments, PC, Nylon, Carbon fiber-filled, or even PEEK may be more appropriate — though tougher filaments typically cost more.
+For experts looking to print with the strongest 3D printer filaments, PC, Nylon, Carbon fiber-filled, or even PEEK may be more appropriate — though tougher filaments cost more.

 Cheap vs expensive filaments